Q: Is COVID testing available at Morris Hospital’s Urgent Care Centers? If so, who qualifies for testing?

-A: If the doctor or nurse practitioner orders a COVID test, the staff will take you into a special room to collect your sample.
-The test is called nasopharyngeal swab and involves collecting a sample from the patient’s respiratory system through a swab inserted in the nasal cavity.
+A: If the doctor or nurse practitioner orders a COVID test, the type of test that will be performed is called nasopharyngeal swab and involves collecting a sample from the patient’s respiratory system through a swab inserted in the nasal cavity.

 Q: Will I get results immediately?

 Q: What if a patient is just seeking a return-to-school test or test needed for travel requirement?
 Can they come to Urgent Care?
 If not, where should they go?

 Q: What if a person was exposed to another COVID-positive person, but does not yet have symptoms?
 Can they come into Urgent Care to be tested?
 If not, where should they go?

 Q: How are you keeping staff and other patients safe in your facilities?

 A: All patients are required to wear face coverings inside our facilities, and all staff wear surgical masks or respirators.
-Swabs and other aerosol-generating procedures (those that are at high risk for spreading COVID) are performed only in a special room where the air is highly filtered to remove airborne illnesses.
 All areas of our clinics are routinely disinfected per CDC guidelines.
 We are taking all steps possible to safely welcome patients.

 Q: What should someone do if they are experiencing severe COVID symptoms?